 This is the circuit that I had to get into the perf board.
 The male headers had to be soldered to the bottom side while the others remain on the upper side.
 After a lot modifications and alterations, I was able to get the circuit into the perf board.

-Port A is as usual analog and has only 6 pins.
+Port A is as usually analog and has only 6 pins.
 Port B and C are 8 bit wide and are separately addressable.
 Port C is broken into two nibbles (high and low).
 You can also see that there is a lot of room for prototyping on the breadboard after the breakout board has been inserted.